vestauth/vestauth/README.md

 &nbsp;

-## How Vestauth Works
+## How It Works

-Vestauth gives agents a cryptographic identity and uses that identity to authenticate requests using open standards.
+Vestauth gives agents a cryptographic identity and uses that identity to securely authenticate requests using open standards.

 ```
 Agent → signs request → Provider → verifies signature → trusts agent